ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

 ### The measurement problem
-Compared to training neural networks, VQE sometimes require that we keep the optimization look going until we have enough samples to calculate the expectation value up to precision.
+Compared to training neural networks, VQE sometimes require that we keep the optimization loop going until we have enough samples to calculate the expectation value up to a required precision.

 This has proven challenging because it requires a huge number of measurements to achieve the need precision.